Photo: Duffy Daugherty on the cover of Time in 1956

 Consider these numbers that illustrate Daugherty’s impact:

-In 1966, national champion Notre Dame had only one black player, Alan Page.
+--- In 1966, national champion Notre Dame had only one black player, Alan Page.
+The Spartans lined up 20 black players against the Irish in the 1966 Game of the Century that ended in a 10-10 tie.

 Kentucky was the first Southeastern Conference school to recruit black football players in 1967.
 Alabama waited until 1971 to play two black payers on its roster.
 Georgia, LSU and Mississippi were the last holdouts in 1972.
 Georgia had three black players and LSU and Mississippi one each.